Limited Time Offer

-Contract options for the Samsung Galaxy S5 have all been phased out now, so we've included deals for the SIM-free phone upfront in our comparison chart below.
+Contract options for the Samsung Galaxy S5 have been phased out now.
+So we've set out the best prices if you want to buy the SIM-free phone upfront in our comparison charts below.
 Team it up with one of our picks of the best SIM only deals and you're laughing.

 Samsung Galaxy S5: review excerpt